 We separately include in this offering circular the audited consolidated financial statements of Shire as of December 31, 2016 and 2017 and for the years ended December 31, 2015, 2016 and 2017 and the unaudited consolidated financial statements of Shire as of September 30, 2018 and for the three and nine months ended September 30, 2017 and 2018.
 We also present an unaudited pro forma condensed combined balance sheet and statement of income as of and for the fiscal year ended March 31, 2018.
 Our consolidated financial statements are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
-The term IFRS also includes IAS and the related interpretations of the committee).
+The term IFRS also includes IAS and the related interpretations of the committees (Standard Interpretations Committee and International Financial Reporting Interpretations Committee).
 The consolidated financial statements of Shire are prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
 Therefore, our results of operations are not directly comparable with those of Shire.